eric-le-12/lenholesdetection/README.md

 ![alt text](https://i.imgur.com/FeQawGt.png)

-## Note: In the original RES files which i were given, the 3rd components in every line are actually diameter not radius.
+## Note: In the original RES files which were given to me, the 3rd components in every line are actually diameter not radius.
 I think there were a typo error.

 ![alt text](https://i.imgur.com/6YXHOC1.png)